General information

 In order to encourage mobility:

-- a candidate cannot be hosted by a member institute, if by the start of the fellowship, he or she has already worked for this institute for a total of 6 months or more, during the last 3 years
+• a candidate cannot be hosted by a member institute, if by the application deadline of the call, he or she has already been working for this institute (including phd or postdoc studies) for a total of 6 months or more, during the last 3 years.

 Two types of contracts

-The fellows are appointed for 12 or 2x12 months either by a stipend (an agreement for a reasearch training programme) or a working contract.
+The fellows are appointed for 12 months either by a stipend (an agreement for a research training programme) or a working contract.
 The type of contract and the monthly allowance (for stipends) or salary (for working contracts) depend on the hosting institute (see table above).

 It should be noted that the stipend (Fellowship Agreement) does not constitute a contract of employment.
 As such, no contributions are made, on behalf of the fellow, in respect of unemployment insurance or either state or private retirement schemes.
 The fellow will not, therefore, be entitled to any unemployment or retirement benefits under the Fellowship Agreement.